 It is important that the times of broadcast of forecasts be published and known to ships, and that only one broadcast is made to a given area at a time.
 WMO coordinates the times of broadcast by satellite to various ocean areas.
-Broadcasts on Global Maritime Distress and Safety System (GMDSS) communication platforms (SafetyNET, NAVTEX, HF NBDP) and marine radio (HF and VHF) should be in accordance with a definitive timetable maintained in Weather Reporting (WMO-No. 9), Volume D - Information for Shipping.
+Broadcasts on Global Maritime Distress and Safety System

+(GMDSS) communication platforms (recognized mobile satellite service (RMSS), NAVTEX, HF NBDP) and marine radio (HF and VHF) should be in accordance with a definitive timetable maintained in Weather Reporting (WMO-No. 9), Volume D - Information for Shipping.